OHS (Occupation Health and Safety) in an office environment

 Workplace Risks and Safety Resources for Your Office

 Providing first aid in accordance with Work Health and Safety Regulation (WH&S) will ensure resources are available to assist workers should the need arise.
-Here are some great resources and complimentary guides for you to use in your workplace.

 Some common workplace hazards in the office include: